brylie/brylie.online/src/content/projects/geri-life.md

 Throughout the decade of development, I learned that the most meaningful technology often exists at the intersection of complex technical challenges and fundamental human needs.
 GeriLife required sophisticated data engineering and analytics, but its value came from addressing the very human desire to ensure our elders live with dignity, engagement, and joy.

+The partnership with Marjo exemplified the power of combining technical expertise with domain knowledge.
+Her understanding of elder care administration and her connections within the community were essential complements to my technology background.
+This collaboration allowed us to develop GeriLife in direct partnership with the nurses and staff who would ultimately use it, ensuring the system addressed real needs rather than assumed ones.

+Our city-wide trial with the City of Tampere further demonstrated the importance of institutional partnerships in healthcare innovation.
+Having municipal support created opportunities for implementation and feedback that would have been impossible to achieve independently.

-The journey of creating GeriLife has shaped my approach to all subsequent projects, instilling a commitment to building technology that makes complex information accessible, actionable, and ultimately transformative for the communities it serves.
+The experience of creating GeriLife has shaped my approach to all subsequent projects, instilling a commitment to building technology that makes complex information accessible, actionable, and ultimately transformative for the communities it serves—and reinforcing my belief in the necessity of interdisciplinary collaboration when developing solutions for complex human systems.